Vinyl revival

 The vinyl revival, also known as the vinyl resurgence, is the renewed interest and increased sales of vinyl records, or gramophone records, that has been taking place in the music industry.
 Beginning in 2007, vinyl records experienced renewed popularity in the West and in East Asia amid steadily increasing sales, renewed interest in the record shop, and the implementation of music charts dedicated solely to vinyl.

 The analogue format made of polyvinyl chloride had been the main vehicle for the commercial distribution of pop music from the 1950s until the 1980s when it was largely replaced by the cassette tape and then the compact disc (CD).
 After the turn of the millennium, CDs were partially replaced by digital downloads and then streaming services.
-However in the midst of this, vinyl record sales were increasing and was growing at a quick rate by the early 2010s, eventually reaching levels not seen since the late 1980s in some territories.
+However, in the midst of this, vinyl record sales were increasing and were growing at a quick rate by the early 2010s, eventually reaching levels not seen since the late 1980s in some territories.
 Despite this, records still make up only a marginal percentage (8% in the US as of 2023) of overall music sales.
 Alongside these there has also been a swift increase in the sales and manufacturing of new record players/turntables.

 The revival peaked in the 2020s, with various publications and record stores crediting Taylor Swift with driving vinyl sales.
 For 2022, the Recording Industry Association of America reported that: "Revenues from vinyl records grew 17% to $1.2 billion – the sixteenth consecutive year of growth – and accounted for 71% of physical format revenues.
-For the first time since 1987, vinyl albums outsold CDs in units (41 million vs 33 million)."
+For the first time since 1987, vinyl albums outsold CDs in units (44 million vs 33 million)."
 The revival has been relatively muted in certain other countries like Japan and Germany – the world's second and third largest music markets after the U.S. – where CDs continue to outsell records by a significant margin as of 2022.

 History

 In June 2017, Sony Music announced that by March 2018 it would be producing vinyl records in-house for the first time since ceasing its production in 1989.
-The BBC reported: "Sony's move comes a few months after it equipped its Tokyo studio with a cutting lathe, used to produce the master discs needed for manufacturing vinyl records."
+The BBC News reported: "Sony's move comes a few months after it equipped its Tokyo studio with a cutting lathe, used to produce the master discs needed for manufacturing vinyl records."
 They did, however, note: "Sony is even struggling to find older engineers who know how to make records."